 Image from SmartMotorist.com

-2. STOPPING DISTANCE AT A ROBOT OR STOP STREET Make sure you can see where the wheels of the car ahead of you touch the ground.
+Make sure you can see where the wheels of the car ahead of you touch the ground when stopping at a robot or stop street.
 “If a car drives into you from behind, you won’t crash into the car in front of you,” says Charl, “And it gives you room to move away if something happens.”

-3. FOLLOWING DISTANCE Most people know to keep a healthy following distance, but few realise, as Charl says, “your stopping distance increases exponentially with speed and weight.”
-The heavier your car, and the faster it’s going, the more distance you need to leave between you and the car in front of you - and not a little bit more.
-See the diagramme below; just based on speed:
+Most people know to keep a healthy following distance from the car ahead, but few realise, as Charl says, “your stopping distance increases exponentially with speed and weight.”
+The heavier your car and the faster it’s going, the more distance you need to leave between you and the car in front of you.
+We’re not talking just a little bit more either. . .

-If your car is also heavily loaded, say because you’re going on holiday, these distances increase even more.
+If your car is heavily loaded (if you’re going on a family holiday for example), these distances increase even more.

 This is absolutely crucial and the easiest thing in the world to check, says Charl.
 Check your tyre pressure against the recommended numbers located in the driver’s door, on the B-pillar, and it’s best to keep a tyre pressure gauge handy that you know is accurate.
 Charl says, “Your tyre is the only part of your car that actually has contact with the road, and it has such a huge impact on your driving.”
-An under-inflated tyre will overheat, decrease your turning circle and possibly blow out, and an overinflated tyre will put strain on the rubber and wear out sooner and also faces the risk of blowing out.
+An under-inflated tyre will overheat, decrease your turning circle and possibly blow out, and an over inflated tyre will put strain on the rubber and wear out sooner and also faces the risk of blowing out.

-9. HEAD RESTRAINT HEIGHT Most people don’t pay attention to this detail, but have you checked that your head restraints are correctly adjusted?
+Most people don’t pay attention to this detail, but have you checked that your head rests are correctly adjusted?
 “The top of your ear should reach the middle of your head rest,” says Charl.
 If you’re tall, put it at the highest setting.
 The head rest was designed to protect your neck against serious braking and whiplash if hit from behind, and not to actually rest your head upon.